Posted 30 December 2016 by Keith Osborne

 |Remaining mortgage ||£300,000 (75%)|

-The loan is interest-free for the first five years then charged at 1.75% of the loan's value for the sixth year.
-From the seventh year that rate increases by Retail Prices Index plus 1%.
+The equity loan is interest-free for the first five years then charged at 1.75% of the loan's value for the sixth year.
+From the seventh year that rate increases by the Retail Prices Index plus 1%.

 Help to Buy: Shared Ownership